 One view is that the percentage of your portfolio that you invest in bonds should match your age.

-So, if you are 20, your portfolio should be 80% equities and 20% bonds.
+So, if you are 20, your portfolio should consist of 80% equities and 20% bonds.
 And if you are 60, your portfolio should be 40% equities and 60% bonds.

 This is a good rule of thumb, but it is not necessarily the best approach.